 How to cancel a credit card

-If you’ve decided that canceling a credit card is your best option, you need to be thorough and deliberate.
-After paying your balance in full, get specific account closing instructions from the cards’ customer service department.
-The operators will likely try to persuade you to keep your account open.
+If you’ve decided that canceling a credit card is right for you, it’s best to be thorough and deliberate.
+After paying your balance in full, get specific account closing instructions from the credit card issuer’s customer service department.
+The operators may try to persuade you to keep your credit account open.
 Be polite, but firm.
-And, confirm with the operator that your account will indeed be closed.
-Then verify the account was actually closed through email and another call.
+Confirm with the operator that your account will indeed be closed, then verify the account was actually closed through email and another call, if necessary.

 The bottom line is that closing a credit card account could impact your credit score.
 The key is balancing responsible credit management and the desire to maintain or improve your credit score.
-Understanding your specific credit situation, including your spending habits, utilization ratio and low risk cancellations can help you make the right decision.
+Understanding your specific credit situation, including your spending habits, credit utilization ratio, and aspects of your credit score that could be impacted, can help you make the right decision.

 Was this article helpful?